You are in: Home » Software

 Picture of the digital camera control server

-In this personal project I extended a previous work on creating time-lapse movies with a Canon digital photo camera and gphoto.
+In this project I extended a previous work on creating time-lapse movies with a Canon digital photo camera and gphoto.
 Here I describe how to build a webcam server with a Linux PC, a Canon PowerShot A80 digital camera and a Logitech webcam.
 The server can operate outdoor, and can be remotely controlled.

 Temperature map as of may 30, 2008